Crime boss: Sicilian Mafia

 The boss in the Sicilian and Italian-American Mafia is the head of the crime family and the top decision maker.
 Only the boss can initiate an associate into the family, however, the boss can give permission to an underboss, consigliere or a captain, allowing them to become a made man.
 The boss can promote or demote family members at will, and has the sole power to sanction murders inside and outside the family.
-If the boss is incarcerated or incapacitated, he usually retains the title of "boss" but may appoint an acting boss who is responsible for running the crime family in his stead or on a more daily basis.
+If the boss is incarcerated or incapacitated, they usually retain the title of "boss" but may appoint an acting boss who is responsible for running the crime family in his stead or on a more daily basis.
 In addition to "boss" and "acting boss", some families have at times officially or unofficially utilized the positions of front boss and street boss.
 A "front boss" is generally put into place to act ostensibly as the boss while drawing police attention away from the actual official boss operating behind the scenes.
 A "street boss" is often informally appointed or regarded by the official boss or by subordinates as the "hands-on", street-level, actively engaged proxy or stand-in for the official boss, usually coordinating, controlling, and managing street operations on behalf of an official boss who prefers to stay behind the scenes (either by choice or to avoid police scrutiny).
 "Street bosses" are often particularly influential or powerful caporegimes or underbosses, and the term is sometimes used interchangeably with "acting boss" or "front boss" depending on the circumstances.
 When a boss dies, the crime family members choose a new boss from inside the organization.

 The typical structure within the Mafia in Sicily and America is usually as follows: